BitEdits/skynet/README.md

 ### Server Operation

-The server `skynet` binds to UDP port 6566, joins multicast groups for all topics (239.255.0.<npg_id>), and processes incoming messages using a global network queue (MessageQueue mq).
-It spawns worker threads (default: THREAD_COUNT=4) pinned to CPU cores for concurrent message handling.
-Each topic has a dedicated subscriber queue (topic_queues[MAX_TOPICS]), and messages are forwarded to slot-specific multicast groups (239.255.1.<slot_id>) for dynamic topics.
+The server `skynet` binds to UDP port 6566, joins multicast groups for all topics `239.255.0.<npg_id>`, and processes incoming messages using a global network queue (MessageQueue mq).
+It spawns worker threads pinned to CPU cores for concurrent message handling.

+Each topic has a dedicated subscriber queue `topic_queues`, and messages are forwarded to slot-specific multicast groups `239.255.1.<slot_id>` for dynamic topics.

 Example server output: